Play Clock Solitaire Online for Free (Sundial, Clock Patience)

 Because the outcome is entirely determined by the initial shuffle, Clock Solitaire belongs to the category of patience games called "automatic" or "mechanical" solitaires.
 Other names you may know it by include Sundial, Clock Patience, and The Clock.

-How to Play Clock Solitaire
+How the Clock Solitaire mechanic works

 - Deal all 52 cards face-down: 4 cards to each of the 12 clock positions (Ace at 1 o'clock through Queen at 12 o'clock) and 4 cards to the centre pile (the King position).